joaomiguelvieira/kNN-STUFF/README.md

 # KNNStuff
 K-Nearest Neighbors STreaming Unit for FPGA (KNNStuff) is a scalable RTL implementation of the KNN classifier.
 Since the design is highly reconfigurable, KNNStuff can be implemented in FPGAs of all sizes.
+This repository contains all the necessary files to rebuilt a project with KNNStuff.
+For testing purposes, please reffer to the [KNNSim repository](https://github.com/joaomiguelvieira/KNNSim), which contains a tunned version of the KNN classifier suited to achieve maximum performance in general purpose processors.

 1. [Content of this repository](#content-of-this-repository)
 2. [Pre-requisites](#pre-requisites)